-The Centers for Medicare & Medicaid (CMS) recently launched changes to its Nursing Home Five-Star Quality Rating System, giving many post-acute leaders reason to pay even closer attention to CMS guidelines for 2022—especially since this appears to be just the beginning of some significant changes from the agency.
+The Centers for Medicare & Medicaid (CMS) recently launched changes to its Nursing Home Five-Star Quality Rating System.
+This has given many post-acute leaders reason to pay even closer attention to CMS guidelines for 2022, especially since this appears to be just the beginning of some significant changes from the agency.

 The announcement opens the door to multiple questions around nursing home staffing requirements by state for 2022.
-The short answer is that it’s still up to each state—but there are a lot of interesting recent happenings coming down from CMS.
+The short answer is that these requirements are still up to each state, but there are a lot of interesting recent happenings coming down from CMS.
 Here’s a look at new nursing home regulations, 2022 CMS guidelines, and what it all means for your facility.

 The RFI happened in early 2022 and was part of the Fiscal Year 2023 Skilled Nursing Facility Prospective Payment System Proposed Rule.
 The promised rule making on minimum staffing requirements will be issued in Spring of 2023.